kamalahuja/GraphQL-HelloWorld/Server/readme.txt

 4. Initially you have to write datamodel.prisma file.
 And also prisma.yml.
 5. then type prisma deploy.
 6.Also you have to generate javascript clitn by typing prisma generate.
+7. We can see database at - https://app.prisma.io/ after authentication